 Follow the Rules

-Every 401(k) plan has a plan document or summary plan description that specifies when you can distribute, or withdraw, funds.
+Every 401(k) plan has a plan document or summary plan description that specifies when you can distribute or withdraw funds.
 If you can't find the document, ask your plan administrator for a copy.
 Some companies actually require that you keep your money in the 401(k) until you turn 65, but this is uncommon.
 Most have a more lenient policy for distributing your funds.
-The company pays to keep your funds in the 401(k), so these rules are not done for spite.
-They have more to do with when the company values the plan and other administrative details.
+The company pays to keep your funds in the 401(k), so these rules are not done out of spite.
+They have more to do with when the company values the plan, and other administrative details.